ch-stark/argocdpoliciesblog/blog.md

    ```

+   ### Migrate from PlacementRules to Placement using PolicyGenerator

+   Another nice feature of `PolicyGenerator` is that it helps you to upgrade from `PlacementRules` to the new `Placement-API`.
+   You see in above file that there is both the option to set a `PlacementRule` or a `Placement`.
+You can either specify a name
+   (when the object already exists in the Cluster) or a path in the Gitrepo to apply the objects.
+See:
+   placementPath,placementName or placementRulePath and placementRuleName in the reference file [here](https://github.com/stolostron/policy-generator-plugin/blob/main/docs/policygenerator-reference.yaml).

 11. Governance focused UI-support (Governance-Dashboard) which enables you to drill down into errors from every single Policy.

     See here for an overall Governance overview in RHACM-UI